-- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be reentered. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - 8) Laundry team, report to assigned community area report to the IM on first floor command station. - 5) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 6) Travel to relocation site(s) and assist as needed.
+- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be reentered.
+Assist in evacuating residents or as instructed by the charge Nurse. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - Laundry team, report to assigned community area turn off equipment and open equipment door and proceed to the command centre and await instructions.
+Enter site specific procedure). - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) Travel to relocation site(s) and assist as needed.